 1967: TRIN Index by Richard Arms Jr.

 In the 1967s, Richard Arms Jr. developed The TRIN or the TRading Index.
 It is also known as the Arms index.
-It is a short-term trading indicator based on the Advance-Decline Data.26 compares the number of advancing and declining stocks (AD Ratio) to advancing and declining volume (AD volume).
-A value below 1 indicates bullish sentiment, and a value above 1 – bearish.
+A short-term trading indicator based on the Advance-Decline Data.26 compares the number of advancing and declining stocks (AD Ratio) to advancing and declining volume (AD volume).
+A value below 1 indicates bullish sentiment, and a value above 1 – is bearish.
 TRIN is continuously displayed on the New York Stock Exchange’s central wall display during trading hours.

 It serves as a predictor of future price movements in the market, primarily on an intraday basis.
 It does this by generating overbought and oversold levels, which indicate when the index (and the majority of stocks in it) will change direction.
 A TRIN reading above typically accompanies a substantial price decline since the strong volume in the decliners helps fuel the selloff.